-- Defining matters of Provincial Interest
+- Defining Matters of Provincial Interest

 - Improve planning decision-making.

 - Functional Municipal Planning Tribunals

 - Prioritising catalytic project applications

 - Designation of Provincial Interest Areas: Identify and designate areas of provincial interest where fast-tracking land use applications can be implemented.
 This involves a comprehensive assessment of economic, social, and environmental factors to determine suitable locations for development. - Streamlined Environmental and Agricultural Approvals: Develop a streamlined process for obtaining environmental and agricultural approvals in areas outside of protected or sensitive zones.
-This could involve creating standardised guidelines and criteria for evaluating the potential impact of projects on the environment and agricultural activities. - Stringent Assessment and Implementation of Protocols: Implement rigorous assessment procedures for land use applications located within sensitive areas.
-This includes conducting thorough environmental impact assessments and ensuring compliance with agricultural protocols to mitigate potential risks and safeguard natural resources. - Establishment of Provincial or District MPT: Consider the establishment of a provincial or district-level Multi-Party Taskforce (MPT) dedicated to overseeing catalytic projects.
-This task force would coordinate efforts among various stakeholders and streamline the approval process for significant development initiatives. - Prioritisation of Planning Application Processes: Prioritise planning application processes in Very High Support Priority Municipalities to fast-track catalytic and priority projects aligned with provincial or national interests.
+This could involve creating standardised guidelines and criteria for evaluating development proposals with the aim to decrease authorisation requirements where certain land use types are deemed to be harmonious with the surroundings. - Stringent Assessment and Implementation of Protocols: Implement rigorous assessment procedures for land use applications located within sensitive areas.
+This includes conducting thorough environmental impact assessments and ensuring compliance with agricultural protocols to mitigate potential risks and safeguard natural resources. - Establishment of Joint MPT: Consider the establishment of a Joint MPT dedicated to overseeing catalytic projects.
+These MPTs will be supported by the Provincial Advisory Committee by coordinating efforts among various stakeholders and streamlining the approval process for significant development initiatives. - Prioritisation of Planning Application Processes: Prioritise planning application processes in Very High Support Priority Municipalities to fasttrack catalytic and priority projects aligned with provincial or national interests.
 This involves providing dedicated resources and support to expedite the approval process for projects in key industries such as manufacturing, petrochemicals, energy generation, gas extraction, and production.